The process of writing an appraisal deals with an estimation which forms an opinion of value.

-This opinion or estimate is discerned by using a formal method that usually uses three "common approaches to value".
+This opinion or estimate is concluded through the use of a formal process that usually utilizes three "common approaches to value".

-Easily the most common approach in figuring the worth of a home is the Sales Comparison Approach which concerns concluding a comparison to similar homes close by.
+The most common approach in figuring the cost of a home is the Sales Comparison Approach which concerns concluding a comparison to comparable properties nearby.

-Being the most common approach, the Sales Comparison Approach is generally the most precise and best indicator of worth for a residence.
+Being the most common approach, the Sales Comparison Approach is generally the most precise and best indicator of worth for a home.

-There are a lot of reasons to obtain an appraisal from Barnstable/Plymouth Appraisal Services with the usual reason being real estate and mortgage transactions.
+There are a lot of reasons to obtain an appraisal from Barnstable/Plymouth Appraisal Services with the most common reason being real estate and mortgage transactions.

 To give you a leg-up when purchasing real estate.